Pitayan/rotala/doc/docs/introduction.md

 ```

-In a manner of speaking, **Rotala** is rather a normal practice of [Tailwindcss](https://tailwindcss.com/){class="link link-doc"} theming by trimming the components to the minimum viable styles.
+In a manner of speaking, **Rotala** is rather a normal practice of [Tailwindcss](https://tailwindcss.com/){class="ro-link ro-link-doc"} theming by trimming the components to the minimum viable styles.
 Yet, it utilizes the best tools in hand to make the framework as customizable as possible.
 <br>
 <br>

 ## Extensions
 Since **Rotala** core only provides the "trimmed" components, we need more tools to enhence the framework utility.
 Relying on communities and 3rd parties seems a pretty good idea.
-So, in the end, the inspiration of "extensions" came right out after imitating [Gatsbyjs](https://www.gatsbyjs.org/){class="link link-doc"} and [Gridsome](https://gridsome.org/){class="link link-doc"} about how they built their beautiful plugin pages.
+So, in the end, the inspiration of "extensions" came right out after imitating [Gatsbyjs](https://www.gatsbyjs.org/){class="ro-link ro-link-doc"} and [Gridsome](https://gridsome.org/){class="ro-link ro-link-doc"} about how they built their beautiful plugin pages.

-- Learn how to extend **Rotala** with [extension](/docs/extension){class="link link-doc"}
+- Learn how to extend **Rotala** with [extension](/docs/extension){class="ro-link ro-link-doc"}
-- Check out the [extension library](/extensions){class="link link-doc"}
+- Check out the [extension library](/extensions){class="ro-link ro-link-doc"}
 <br>
 <br>

 ## Source files
 #### style.pcss
 The style files are ended with `.pcss` extension.
 We use `@apply` functions everywhere in the source file.
-Some of the stylings are not yet part of [Tailwindcss](https://tailwindcss.com/){class="link link-doc"}, so they are kept pure CSS format.
+Some of the stylings are not yet part of [Tailwindcss](https://tailwindcss.com/){class="ro-link ro-link-doc"}, so they are kept pure CSS format.

 ```css {}
 /* style/base/typography.pcss */